It’s a bad habit

 Your issues may not be my issues

-For most of us, it’s worse in some area of our lives than another.
+For most of us, it’s worse in some area of our lives than in another.
 I may not be intimidated by someone’s higher educational achievements, because I’m fairly well-educated myself.
 But when I’m around a woman my age who looks like a model, all my poor body image bells and whistles go off at the same time.

 As R. Kay Green wrote in an article for the Huffington Post called 4 Steps to Self-Actualization and Becoming the Best Version of You, “The only thing that matters is your progress, not the progress of others.
 If you hope to self-actualize — or at least get on the path to self-actualization — you must stop gauging yourselves against other people’s accomplishments…You must not work from a standpoint of how you compare; rather, you must work from a standpoint of where you are personally and independently of everyone else.”